saulpierotti/markdown_notebook/AML1.md

 		* This may not be desirable when I want to minimse just 1 kind of error

 # Neural Networks
+* Neural Networks (NN) are a family of ML algorithms
+* When possible it is better to avoid NN since they are really expensive
+	* They are expensive in terms of training time and computing resources
+	* They are hard debugging
+	* They lack explainability
 * Some times problems are intrinsically non-polynomial and cannot be solved in a traightforward manner with calssic ML algos

 # Feature crosses